soniaisiganporia/awesome-cassandra/README.md

 ### Open Source Applications

-- [Twissandra](https://github.com/twissandra/twissandra) -Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
+- [Twissandra](https://github.com/twissandra/twissandra) - Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
 Running the project will present a website that has similar functionality to Twitter.
 - [ChronoServer](https://github.com/cyngn/ChronoServer) - Test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.
 - [Cassandra Cluster Admin](https://github.com/sebgiroux/Cassandra-Cluster-Admin) - Cassandra Cluster Admin is a GUI tool to help people administrate their Apache Cassandra cluster.
 - [Cassandra-Tools](https://github.com/CrowdStrike/cassandra-tools) - Python Fabric scripts to help automate the launching and managing of cluster testing on AWS.